Chiara Luce Badano

 Chiara was very popular.
 She had a lot of friends, she played sports, and she loved to sing and dance.
 But when asked, she said she did not try to bring Jesus to her friends with words.
 She tried to bring Jesus to them with her example and how she lived her life.

 When she was 17, Chiara learned she had a very serious form of bone cancer.
 Treatments were painful and unsuccessful.
 She became paralyzed.
-One day someone asked her if she hoped to walk again and her answer was no. When she suffered, she felt closer to Jesus.
+One day someone asked her if she hoped to walk again, and her answer was no. When she suffered, she felt closer to Jesus.
 She even refused to take pain medication that would make her too sleepy to continue to live her life.

 Despite her illness and being confined to bed, Chiara wrote letters and sent messages to other.
 She attended Focolare youth meetings.
 She inspired everyone who she encountered with her faith and love for others.
-She gave all her savings to a friends who was becoming a missionary in Africa.
+She gave all her savings to a friend who was becoming a missionary in Africa.
 When her life was nearly at an end, she said, “I have nothing left, but I still have my heart, and with that I can always love.”

 Chiara died in 1990.
 Within nine years, the bishop of her diocese began the work on her cause for canonization.
 Pope Benedict XVI declared her “Blessed” in 2010.
 “Only Love with a capital L gives true happiness,” and that’s what Chiara showed her family, her friends and her fellow members of the Focolare movement, the pope said.